mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 * *Interarrival jitter*: If QUIC acknowledgments carry timestamps as described in {{?I-D.draft-smith-quic-receive-ts}}, senders can infer the interarrival jitter from the arrival timestamps in QUIC acknowledgments.
-* *Last SR*: Similar to lost packets, the NTP timestamp of the last received sender report can be inferred from QUIC acknowledgments.
+* *Last SR*: Similar to lost RTP packets, the NTP timestamp of the last received sender report can be inferred from QUIC acknowledgments.
 * *Delay since last SR*: This field is not required when the receiver reports are entirely replaced by QUIC feedback.